buildpacks/spec/buildpack.md

 For layers marked `launch = true` and `build = true`, the most strict requirements of each type apply.

-Therefore, the lifecycle MUST consider such layers to be launch layers that are also accessible to subsequent buildpacks as defined in the [Environment](#environment) section.
+Therefore, the lifecycle MUST consider such layers to be launch layers that are also accessible to subsequent buildpacks as described in the [Environment](#environment) section.

 The lifecycle MUST consider layers that are marked `launch = false` and `build = false` to be build layers that are not accessible to subsequent buildpacks.